ogbigboss/how-i-got-my-netflix-show-cancelled/ptxx/draft1.md

 end
 ```

 If you're wondering what a hashtag means, well, in many programming languages it's something called a comment.
-It doesn't actually do anything save for give programmers a chance to write things other than code, such to explain the code their writing.
+It doesn't actually do anything save for give programmers a chance to write things other than code, such to explain the code they're writing.

 So when that line says nothing happens and the good game ends... that's what it means.